 Minimizes Serious Falls

-This datapoint measures the percentage of long-term care patients who experienced a fall resulting in major injury.
-We use this statistic in determining nursing grades.
+This tells you the percent of long-term residents who have suffered a fall which resulted in major injury.
+We use this statistic in computing our nursing grades.

 Minimizes Urinary Tract Infections